 I want to thank everybody who visits this site.
 In May we had huge growth and reached 30,352 visits (this post was originally written a long time ago).
 The milestone made me look back to see how we got here.
-I’ll show you how blogging activity and number of posts is related to visits.
+I’ll show you how blogging activity and number of posts are related to visits.
 The original title of this post was rather boring: The effect of blogging frequency and post volume on traffic.

 First visits to this blog dates back to April 26, 2009, but then there really wasn’t any consistent plan behind this site.
 I had blogged before quite successfully in Estonian, however I wasn’t sure if my English was good enough.
 But then around August-September 2009, I started to put some effort behind the site.
 And… guess what, visitors started to come.